FREE RESOURCES (Books and Articles)

 http://www.sermonaudio.com/sermoninfo.asp?sermonID=822021517

-This book and the FREE MP3 audio tracks noted above are available on various CDs in both the PURITAN BOOKSEHLF CD series (http://www.swrb.com/Puritan/puritan-bookshelf-CDs.htm) and the REFORMATION BOOKSHELF CD series (http://www.swrb.com/Puritan/reformation-bookshelf-CDs.htm).
+This book and the FREE MP3 audio tracks noted above are available on the Puritan Hard Drive.
 See the URLs cited for more details.
 Also see the "Classic Covenanter, Presbyterian, Puritan, and Reformed Quotes from Various Authors - Arranged By Topic," (great for cutting and pasting during online debates or for confirming classic Protestant and Presbyterian teaching!) on the Reformation Bookshelf CDs (http://www.swrb.com/Puritan/reformation-bookshelf-CDs.htm) -- and free on the web at http://www.swrb.com/CovQsGB.htm.

 LEE, FRANCIS NIGEL